lachrist/aran/usage/online-modular/README.md

 ## Online Instrumentation of Web Pages

-Otiluke can also deploy a proxy that acts as a [man-in-the-middle](https://en.wikipedia.org/wiki/Man-in-the-middle_attack).
+Otiluke can also deploy a proxy that acts as a [man-in-the-middle attack](https://en.wikipedia.org/wiki/Man-in-the-middle_attack).
 Once your browser is configured according to [Otiluke's readme](https://github.com/lachrist/otiluke), you can deploy the proxy with:

 ```javascript